anschwa/ma42/README.markdown

-schwa42
+ma42
 =======

-A 42% mechanical keyboard.
+A programable 42% mechanical keyboard for Dvorak.